LeonSering/leonsering/content/publication/ziemke-2023-spillback/index.md

 publication: "*Workshop on Algorithmic Approaches for Transportation Modelling, Optimization, and Systems (ATMOS'23)*"
 doi: 10.4230/OASIcs.ATMOS.2023.11
-abstract: <p align="justify">We study the long-term behavior of dynamic traffic equilibria and find that it heavily depends on whether spillback is captured in the traffic model or not.
+abstract: We study the long-term behavior of dynamic traffic equilibria and find that it heavily depends on whether spillback is captured in the traffic model or not.
   We give an example where no steady state is reached.
 Although the example consists of a single-commodity instance with constant inflow rate, the Nash flow over time